christopher5106/christopher5106.github.io/_posts/2017-08-11-bounding-box-object-detectors-understanding-yolo.markdown

 ![]({{ site.url }}/img/net_output.png)

-For all outputs except the width and height scaling, the outputs are (logistic activation function or sigmoid)
+For all outputs except the width and height scaling, the outputs are followed by the logistic activation function or sigmoid, to fall between 0 and 1.

 **Well done!**